apache/phoenix-site/site/source/src/site/markdown/contributing.md

 ### Discuss on the mailing list

-It's often best to discuss a change on the public mailing lists before creating and sumbitting a patch.
+It's often best to discuss a change on the public mailing lists before creating and submitting a patch.

 If you're unsure whether certain behavior in Phoenix is a bug, please send a mail to the [user mailing list](mailing_list.html) to check.